ahmeterdem1/SSL-Messager/README.md

 ### :toggle:

 Toggles the group chat.
 At log in, group chat is not enabled.
+Group chat messages are sent to only those who enabled group chat.
+Therefore, group and private chats are separated.
+Also, terminal turns green if group chat is enabled.

 ### :upload: